Differential Privacy of Quantum and Quantum-Inspired Classical Recommendation Algorithms: Preliminaries

 \subsection{Quantum Computation}

-In this subsection, we give a minimalistic introduction to quantum computation \cite{nielsen_chuang_qcqi}.
+In this subsection we provide a basic introduction to quantum computation \cite{nielsen_chuang_qcqi}.
 For readers seeking a more comprehensive overview, we recommend \textit{Quantum Computation and Quantum Information} by Nielsen and Chuang \cite{nielsen_chuang_qcqi} as an authoritative and comprehensive reference.

 Classical data are represented in bits, whose value is \textit{either} 0 or 1.
 In contrast, a quantum bit (qubit for short), which is a quantum system with two levels being $\ket{0}$ and $\ket{1}$, can be in arbitrary \textit{superposition} of both states.
-Specifically, the state of a qubit can be expressed as $\alpha\ket{0}+\beta\ket{1}$, where $\alpha,\beta$ are complex numbers satisfying $|\alpha|^2+|\beta|^2=1$.
+Specifically, the state of a qubit can be expressed as $\a\ket{0}+\b\ket{1}$, where $\a,\b$ are complex numbers satisfying the normalization relation $|\a|^2+|\b|^2=1$.
 It is only upon subsequent measurement that the qubit collapses to either $\ket 0$ or $\ket 1$, with probability $|\a|^2$ and $|\b|^2$ respectively.
 The coefficients $\a,\b$ are called probability amplitudes.
-Furthermore, an $n$-qubit system can be in a state represented by
+Furthermore, an $n$-qubit system can be in a state